-The extent and level of insurances must be reviewed annually and the Institution's insurers at least every five years.
-Any material changes to the former or change to the latter is subject to the approval of the Hon.
+The extent and level of insurances must be reviewed annually and the Institution's insurers reviewed at least every five years.
+The Institution engages an insurance broker to determine best rates.
+Any material changes to the former or change to the latter are subject to the approval of the Hon.
 Treasurer.